ColdCrayon/Pickit/README.md

 # Pickit!
-A betting advice app based on thousands of games of data
+The ultimate edge for sports bettors.
+Our subscription service delivers expert arbitrage opportunities and AI-powered picks, built on tens of thousands of games worth of data.
+No gut feelings—just sharp, data-driven insights to help you bet smarter and win more.
+Stop guessing, start profiting—Pickit!

 # Todo

+- Git push script

 - ### GIT BRANCHING !!!